- Capturing evidence of companies’ wrongdoing in how they use land

 If you are collecting data through mobile tools, drones, or participatory mapping, it’s important to master mapping basics.
 Any object on a map has coordinates that pinpoint its location on a grid of latitude (north-south) and longitude (east-west).
 Knowing an object’s lat-long coordinates gives you its position (known as point-based information).
 To find an object’s size, you need to join points around its perimeter into a single polygonal shape.

 The cost of designing and creating online interactive maps depends how easy the tools are to use, and what programming skills are needed.
 If you are not a programmer, the easiest tools are CartoDB and MapBox - but you will need to pay a fee any more complicated maps (although both come with a free option that has limited functionality).
 Digital Democracy’s MapFilter tool is a tool for presenting interactive, filter-able maps and reports, currently in the prototype stage, that is designed for use in remote areas.
+The Global Forest Watch Map Builder tool lets you build custom interactive maps for free that feature GFW’s data on forest change and basic polygon analysis tools.
+It works with both public and enterprise ArcGIS Online accounts and requires only basic knowledge of mapping platforms.
 Google Maps is free for up to 25,000 daily map loads (a very high number), but expensive beyond that.
 Using libraries such as Leaflet.js with OpenStreetMaps is free, but requires a skilled programmer.
 Maps produced by a commercial provider are often free at the outset, but can become expensive if used widely.

 Risks and challenges